OpenNebula/docs/source/advanced_components/application_flow_and_auto-scaling/appflow_elasticity.rst

 Visualize in the CLI
 ====================

 The ``oneflow show / top`` commands show the defined policies.
-When a service is scaling, the VMs being created or shutdown can be identified by an arrow next to their ID:
+When a Service is scaling, the VMs being created or terminated can be identified by an arrow next to their ID:

 .. code::